Means-tested bursaries

 £51-£70k | 35-10% |

-Bursaries are offered following a rigorous means-testing process which includes a home visit and an assessment of your child’s academic performance but please be aware that while our bursary funds are growing steadily, there is extremely high competition for the awards with typically 10 applications for every Year 7 bursary and three per Year 12 bursary.
+Bursaries are offered following a rigorous means-testing process which includes a financial assessment from an independent financial assessor as well as a review of the applicant’s academic performance throughout our entrance assessments.
+Whilst our bursary funds are growing steadily, our bursaries are extremely competitive and we typically receive ten applications for every Year 7 bursary and three applications for every Year 12 bursary.

 Bursary FAQS